Looking for a feature-by-feature Time Doctor vs RescueTime comparison?

 - Zapier: Connects RescueTime to hundreds of other apps to streamline your workflows.

 Both Time Doctor and RescueTime support various integrations to maximize your efficiency.
-Time Doctor integrates with several project management, communication, CRM, payroll and invoicing, etc. tools while RescueTime has fewer integrations.
+Time Doctor integrates with several project management, communication, CRM, payroll, and invoicing tools, while RescueTime has fewer integrations.

 A. Time Doctor

-Time Doctor is compatible with Mac OS, Windows and Linux.
+Time Doctor has a desktop app for Mac OS, Windows, and Linux.
 It also features iPhone and Android apps, as well as a Chrome Extension, for seamlessly working on the go.

-RescueTime is compatible with Mac and Windows.
+RescueTime is compatible with Mac, Windows, and Linux.
 It also supports iOS and Android apps, as well as a Chrome Extension.

 A. Time Doctor

-Time Doctor starts at $7/month per user.
-It supports a 14-day free trial, no credit card required!
+The pricing plans for Time Doctor starts at $8/month per user.
+It supports a 14-day free trial, which doesn’t require a credit card.

-RescueTime’s pricing plan starts at $18/month per user for individual plans and $9/month per user for team pricing plans.
-It offers a 14-day free trial that does require a credit card.
+RescueTime’s paid plan starts at $12/month per user.
+It offers a 14-day free trial that requires a credit card.

-For teams, both tools are similarly priced.
-For an individual user, Time Doctor is almost half the price of RescueTime.
-Both software offer a 14-day free trial where Time Doctor doesn’t require a credit card and RescueTime does.
+Time Doctor is significantly more affordable than RescueTime.
+Both software offer a 14-day free trial where Time Doctor doesn’t require a credit card, but RescueTime does.

 While both Time Doctor and RescueTime are good tools, they’re clearly created with different audiences in mind.

-Time Doctor has an undeniable edge over RescueTime when it comes to time tracking, task and team management as well as detailed time usage reporting.
+Time Doctor has the undeniable edge over RescueTime when it comes to time tracking, task and team management as well as detailed time usage reporting.

 So why not sign up for Time Doctor to elevate your time management and productivity today?